IgniparousTempest/south-african-media-bias/README.md

 `auxiliary/json_remove_duplicates.py` removes duplicate entries from a json file.
 Sometimes the .json file will have multiple output blocks in it.
 No idea why this happens, might be a threading bug in scrapy.

 `auxiliary/json_diff.py` compares two .json files and prints differences.
 Useful if you have two scrapes of the same site and want to compare them before merging.

+`auxiliary/json_merge.py` merges two .json files and prints them to a new file.
+Useful if you have a new scrape to merge with an older one.
+This shouldn't really be necessary.